Norton Provider Leadership Academy

 • Negotiation and conflict resolution

-• Collaborating and influencing others
+• Collaborating with and influencing others

 • Health care financial management